 Across Reynolda Road, explore the beautifully landscaped lawns of the Southeastern Center for Contemporary Art (SECCA) (secca.org).
 Originally the home of textile industrialist, James G. Hanes, this 1930’s historic estate, turned modern-day art museum, sits on 33 acres and features an on-site lake and boxwood garden.
 Designed in 1929 by landscape architect, Ellen Shipman, the boxwood garden today represents the outline of what used to be a two-tiered garden of rose arbors, tree-form wisterias, and lilac standards.

-Neighboring SECCA is the stunning Historic Graylyn Estate (graylyn.com/), once home to Bowman and Nathalie Gray (Bowman was former president of Reynolds Tobacco Company).
-Hotel of choice for dignitaries such as Oprah Winfrey and a host of former presidents, this hotel (and international conference center) sits on 55 sprawling acres.
+Neighboring SECCA, is the stunning Historic Graylyn Estate (graylyn.com/), once home to Bowman and Nathalie Gray (Bowman was former president of Reynolds Tobacco Company).
+Today it is a popular lodging choice for celebrities and dignitaries such as Oprah Winfrey and a host of former presidents.
+The hotel (and international conference center) sits on 55 sprawling acres.
 Wander the expansive lawns and stroll through the white garden.
-Visitors are treated to punch and Nathalie’s recipe for her butterscotch cookies in honor of the Gray’s family dogs, two Scottish Terriers, Butter and Scotch.
+Hotel guests are treated to punch and Nathalie’s recipe for her butterscotch cookies in honor of the Gray’s family dogs, two Scottish Terriers, Butter and Scotch.

 Salem Lake (http://www.cityofws.org/departments/recreation-parks/salem-lake)